 Money Transfer Companies should also consult various sources of information to identify and manage these risks.
 The main purpose is to consider typologies, guidance, risk indicators, red flags, and recommendations published by FATF.
 As a result, after the risk assessments are made considering these, the money laundering rate may decrease or even be prevented completely.

 Risk-Approach in Money Transfer Company

-Money Transfer Companies are expected to identify, use, and understand the ML / TF risks exposed to.
+Money Transfer Companies are expected to identify, use, and understand the ML/TF risks exposed.
 Money Transfer Companies should carry out risk assessments to reduce financial crime in their companies, and the most needed application when performing this risk assessment is the Risk-Based Approach.
-When evaluating ML / TF risk, Money Transfer Companies should analyze how the ML / TF risks they identify affect them and take appropriate measures to reduce them.
-Therefore, risk assessment provides the basis for the risk-based implementation of AML / CFT measures.
+When evaluating ML/TF risk, Money Transfer Companies should analyze how the ML/TF risks they identify affect them and take appropriate measures to reduce them.
+Therefore, risk assessment provides the basis for the risk-based implementation of AML/CFT measures.

 When making the Money Transfer Companies Risk-Based Appr, it performs Customer Due Diligence and determines customer procedures to determine the customer risk level.
-Some of the most used methods to assess customer risk levels are PEP and adverse media scanning.
+Some of the most used methods to assess customer risk levels are a PEP and adverse media scanning.
 After these checks, the risk profile of the customer is determined.